 As well as daytime activities, the hotel holds daily entertainment in the evenings.
 Whilst we were staying we saw music and theatrical shows from the Tui family life production team, acrobatics and magic.
-Every night held something different, the shows from the production team pretty creative and the teams came together so well in performing that we genuinely wanted to be finished dinner and seated ready for the show.
+Every night held something different.
+The shows from the production team pretty creative and the teams came together so well in performing that we genuinely wanted to be finished dinner and seated ready for the show.

 All meals in the all inclusive package are served buffet style in the main restaurant.
-The buffet itself repeats along the full length of the long dining space, accompanied by 2 drinks stations, 2 bars and 2 open grills where chefs cook up the daily meat, fish or veg fresh to order.
+The buffet itself repeats along the full length of the long dining space.
+It’s accompanied by 2 drinks stations, 2 bars and 2 open grills where chefs cook up the daily meat, fish or veg fresh to order.

-Three times a week the restaurant holds a themed buffet for dinner, adding a few extra options from the chosen cuisine to the grill, and choices for starters – Mexican night featured fajitas and nachos, whilst the Spanish night featured frito misto, squid rings and devilled eggs.
+Three times a week the restaurant holds a themed buffet for dinner, adding a few extra options from the chosen cuisine to the grill, and choices for starters.
+Mexican night featured fajitas and nachos, whilst the Spanish night featured frito misto, squid rings and devilled eggs.

 The dessert bar was always first stop to see if we needed to leave space.
 Every lunchtime and dinner the dessert offering changes and includes plenty of small cake bites, creamy slices and bigger options to choose from.
 There was even creme brulee, mousse, cheesecake, poached pears, fritters and a chocolate fountain at one point or another throughout the week.
 Jelly, one of my fave sweet treats, was available at lunchtime so I tried to save space for this after my salad (my lunchtime choice every day accompanied by some meat or fish).